 And of course, live chat would have been much better.

 A Variety of Plans to Suit Every Budget

 Wix ADI is available on all seven Wix premium plans, as well as the free plan.

-The free plan is a great way to get a feel for the platform, but you probably won’t want to stick with it indefinitely.
+The free plan provides an excellent opportunity to familiarize yourself with the platform, but you most likely won’t want to stick with it indefinitely.
 On every page of your site, you’ll have Wix branding, and instead of your own domain name, you’ll have a Wix subdomain.